microbus-io/fabric/docs/tech/codegen.md

 `method` can be used to restrict the function to accept only certain HTTP methods.
 By default, the function is agnostic to the HTTP method.

-Along with the host name of the service, the `path` defines the URL to this endpoint.
+Along with the hostname of the service, the `path` defines the URL to this endpoint.
 It defaults to the function name in `kebab-case`.

 `queue` defines whether a request is routed to one of the replicas of the microservice (load-balanced) or to all (pervasive).